Embedding Comparator: Visualizing Differences in Global Structure and Local Neighborhoods via Small Multiples: Additional Case Studies

-Using these insights from the Embedding Comparator, an engineer can make a more informed decision about which set of embeddings may be more appropriate to adopt for their system.
-For example, if classifying longer or more formal customer reviews, the model trained on Wikipedia would likely perform better, but if classifying casually written reviews that contain slang or multi-lingual text, the Twitter corpus may generalize better to real-world data.
+Lexical comparison between Wikipedia and Twitter via embeddings has been explored in previous work~\cite{tan2015lexical}.
+For data-driven users, the Embedding Comparator surfaces characteristic words previously reported to differ most between the two corpora, including \emph{``bc''} and \emph{``ill''} (Fig.~\ref{fig:wiki-twitter}B).
+Moreover, these words are immediately surfaced as a result of our similarity metric without requiring alignment of the two embedding spaces or introducing variance by learning a linear transformation using a stochastic procedure.
+Using these insights from the Embedding Comparator, a user can make a more informed decision about which set of embeddings may be more appropriate to adopt for their system.
+For example, if classifying longer or more formal customer reviews, the model trained on Wikipedia \& Newswire would likely perform better, but if classifying casually written reviews that contain slang or multi-lingual text, the Twitter corpus may generalize better to real-world data.